-Eliza Reid owns and operates a company specializing in event management and marketing communications.
+Eliza Reid runs a company specializing in event management and marketing communications.
 She is also a writer and editor, and has been published in numerous magazines and newspapers in the UK, U.S., Iceland, and her native Canada.
 Eliza holds an honours BA in international relations from Trinity College at the University of Toronto and an MSt in modern history from St. Antony’s College, Oxford University.

 Eliza’s past projects include working as the editor for Icelandair’s inflight magazine, Icelandair Info; copy editor, writer, and marketing consultant for many of Iceland’s largest organizations; and project manager for successful international conferences in Reykjavik.